AdamKirstein/multi_language_keyword_extractor/README.md

 # Usage
 the output is a pandas dataframe, but can be configured to just be a dictionary.

-the main script takes a dataframe, column1 = your key column.
-The initial output is a dict, so this would be a unique row ID that each text-to-be-keyword-extracted will be associated with. column2 = the text you want to extract new_column = the new column to hold the newly extracted keywords in the resulting output dataframe.
+the main script takes a dataframe:
+* column1 = your key column.
+The initial output is a dict, so this would be a unique row ID that each text-to-be-keyword-extracted will be associated with.
+* column2 = the text you want to extract
+* new_column = the new column to hold the newly extracted keywords in the resulting output dataframe.

 # importlib

 the algorithm uses importlib and subprocess to install each language model without you having to go to your termainl and do it manually.
 And import lib will read each language model as an import object and import it using spacy's recommended method :

                                               import en_core_web_sm
                                               nlp = en_core_web_sm.load()

  learn more here: https://spacy.io/models